-Join Steven Brown for an in-depth discussion in this video Understanding order fulfillment, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Understanding order fulfillment, part of Logistics Foundations.

 - What happens when you buy something?
 When you place an order online, for example, have you ever wondered what has to take place to get that order delivered to you?
 Well, actually there's a specific series of activities that must take place to make that happen.
 Let's go through those steps.
 The first thing that happens is the seller checks his inventory to make sure he has enough of this item in stock to fill your order.
 If not, the order is cancelled.
 Or perhaps the seller might ask if you want to place the order on hold, called a backorder, until he has enough inventory in stock.